 In a nutshell, all of these factors come together to determine your CPC.
 You have to keep monitoring and optimizing your Google Ads campaigns.
 [Jump to Google Ads budget report and auction insights]

-How CPC Affects Your Budget?
+How CPC Directly Affects Your Required Budget

 Google Ads Budget Calculators & Tools